 Warning: A weak pain point or unclear consequences is a huge risk for your deals.
 It usually causes delays to your deals or lowers funding due to the lack of priority from executive management!

 And keep in mind that executive management will always ask the buying department some variation of the following questions:

 - Why NOW?

-Uncovering your client’s pain and how you can solve it will ultimately decide whether your customer will pull the trigger and buy your product.
+Uncovering your customer’s pain points and how you can solve it will ultimately decide whether they will pull the trigger and buy your product.

-And by qualifying these points and making sure they have a measurable impact which is confirmed by the client, you will have a solid foundation to build your deal on.
+And by qualifying these pain points and making sure they have a measurable impact which is confirmed by the customer, you will have a solid foundation to build your deal on.

 Click here to find out how Identifying Your Customer’s Pain Points fits into the MEDDICC sales qualification methodology.